 - Medication reconciliation: The pharmacist checks for discrepancies between the patient care summary and the patient's medication list.
 For example, the pharmacist will inquire about any medications listed in the patient care summary that the patient has not mentioned and then reinforce the importance of filling the prescription.
 The pharmacist also documents use of medications not initially noted in the patient care summary.

-- Documentation in database: For each patient, the pharmacist enters information on each medication (e.g., name, dosage, precautions) into a database along with a summary of the interaction, including his or her assessment and recommendations for the patient's physician.
+- Documentation in database: For each patient, the pharmacist enters information on each medication (e.g., name, dosage, precautions), performs medication reconciliation, enters pharmacist progress notes and patient education materials, and identifies medication related issues in the electronic medical record along with a summary of the interaction, including his or her assessment and recommendations for the patient's physician (updated January 2014).

-- Followup with physician and disease management program: The pharmacist faxes the full report from the database to the physician.
+- Followup with physician and disease management program: The pharmacist routes the full report from the electronic medical record to the physician.
 If the pharmacist identifies an immediate need, he/she will telephone the physician directly to resolve the issue or arrange for a prompt follow up appointment for the patient.
 If the patient appears to be facing meaningful challenges related to disease management, he/she will refer the patient to the Novant disease management program, which provides chronic disease patients with education, regular phone followup, and/or referrals to home health and other needed services.

 - Mailing of patient educational materials: The pharmacy technician mails the reconciled medication list (printed in large font) and relevant educational materials to the patient, along with a pill box, pill splitter, and refrigerator magnet with the Safe Med toll-free telephone number.
 The patient can use this number to call a pharmacist with follow up questions at any time.